Tax, Allowances and State Pension

 The amount payable to you will reduce proportionately depending on how many years’ full contributions you have made.
 You may be able to make voluntary National Contributions to fill any gaps in your contribution record.

-Currently The full new State Pension is £168.60 per week.
 You can find out the State Pension you will be entitled to receive here.

 Tax on your State Pension